rust-lang/reference/src/type-layout.md

 Be aware that the second guarantee does not imply that the fields have distinct
 addresses: zero-sized types may have the same address as other fields in the same struct.

+There are no other guarantees of data layout made by this representation.

 ### The `C` Representation